raphw/byte-buddy/README.md

 Java version compatibility
 ==========================

-These are the minimal versions of Byte Buddy you'll need to use a certain java version.
+These are the minimal versions of Byte Buddy you'll need to use a certain Java version.
+The min supported Java version is Java 5.

 | ByteBuddy Version | Max Supported Java Version |
 |-------------------|----------------------------|